-School Name: Akros Middle School -------------- ---------------------
+School Name: Edge Learning, Inc. Date: 2/28/24 -------------- --------------------- ------- ---------

-6.3a Mission, Vision, Philosophy The mission should answer the question why do we exist?
+• 6.3a Mission, Vision, Philosophy hy do we exist?
 The vision should answer the question what do we hope to become?
-Likewise, a school's philosophy should answer the question what do we value and believe about educating students?
+Likewise, a school's at do we value and believe about educating students?
 Mission 6.3a 1) MISSION (Why do we exist?): State the school's clear, concise , and compelling mission statement that describes its specific intent/purpose.
-The mission of Akros Middle rounded leader within the con o provide competent and compassionate education to the students and families of Akros to prepare them to be well Vision 6.3a 2) VISION (What we hope to become?): State the school's clear, concise , and compelling vision statement that describes the anticipated operation, function and success of the school over time.
-The vision of Akros Middle School is to become one of the highest performing community schools by creating a climate and culture which facilitates ongoing learning and success inside and outside the classroom.
-Shared Vision and Mission: A fundamental characteristic of the professional learning community's vision is its unwavering focus on student learning.
-The shared values and vision among the school staff guide decisions about teaching and student learning, and support norms of behavior.
-These values are embedded in the day-to-day actions of Akros Middle School as the learning community engages and develops the commitment and talents of all individuals in a group effort that pushes for learning of high intellectual quality.
-We will do this by supporting the implementation of Ohio's Learning Standards.
-Students will be provided quality instruction by the staff.
-Philosophy 6.3a 3) PHILOSOPHY (What do we value and believe about educating students?)
-State the school's clear, concise , and compelling philosophy that describes the values and beliefs by which the school will operate.
+The mission of Edg ge Learning, Inc. is t o pro vide an environment of academic excellence where students become compassionate, empathetic leaders.
+Vision 6.3a 2) VISION (What we hope to become?): State the school's clear, concise, and compelling vision statement that describes the anticipated operation, function and success of the school over time. and Mission: A fund The shared values a are embedded in th talents of all individ lamental characteri nd vision among th e day-to-day action uals in a group effo stic c e sch s of I rt tha nspired to become leaders of the future through collaboration, compassion, and excellence.
+Shared Vision f the professional learning community's vision is its unwavering focus on student learning and leadership. ool staff guide decisions about teaching and student learning, and support norms of behavior.
+These values he Edge Learning, Inc. Academy as the learning community engages and develops the commitment and at pushes for learning of high intellectual quality.
+We will do this by supporting the implementation of Ohio's leader in Me program.

-We believe that all children can learn and make educational growth.
+believe that all children can learn and make educational growth.
 This will be done by providing superior academic learning opportunities.
 We believe in teacher directed, result oriented curriculum for reading, math, writing, science and social studies.
 All curriculums are aligned to Ohio's Learning Standards.
-We provide a safe, loving, disciplined and caring school environment.
+We do this by following our core values of leadership, collaboration, college and career readiness, excellence, and equity.